 Introduction

-Thanks to dramatic and ongoing improvements in HIV treatment, most people with HIV are now living much longer than ever imagined possible.
+Thanks to dramatic and ongoing improvements in HIV treatment, most people living with HIV are now living much longer than ever imagined possible.
 This means that we can now think about our health from a long-term perspective.
 We can consider the impact of HIV as we age and take care of ourselves with this in mind.

 Certainly, it is still important to educate ourselves about the acute health conditions associated with HIV and the short-term side effects of HIV treatment.
 But it is also important to examine the long-term effects of living with the virus and to care for our bodies, which over the years bear the burden of HIV infection and the long-term side effects of HIV medication.

-As the title says, this publication is meant to be a practical guide.
-Feel free to use it in any way that suits you.
 You may want to read only the sections that relate to specific issues you are experiencing or you may choose to read it from start to finish to promote your overall health and well-being.

 Staying up-to-date

 What we know about HIV, its treatment and the long-term impact of living with HIV on our bodies is constantly evolving.
 In this guide, we’ve tried to focus on information not apt to change quickly.
+Most importantly, don’t forget that none of this information can replace the advice of your healthcare provider.

 About the author